Collated from our Newsletters into one Section. To provide an easier access to what matters most: NATURE!

 Quite often we have shocked guest around our Dive Centers who just encountered a Sea Snake.
 The correct answer to give in the next 12 month will be: Welcome to the year of the Snake Eel!

 In areas where both species occur it is pretty simple to differentiate them.
 While Snake Eel posses “Nose Hair” Sea Snakes don’t.
+For more information about Snake Eels, Sea Snakes and Sea Snake Cucumbers please visit our free Maldives Fish Guide.

 Click here to read the whole Newsletter